-CT-320-9 Grade 8 CTE Careers
+CT-321-9 Grade 8 (Required) Financial and Career Foundations II

-In this quarter-long course, eighth graders will prepare for careers by exploring a variety of interests and talents, develop an understanding of current and emerging career possibilities, while learning and applying career readiness skills.
+In this quarter-long course, students prepare for careers by exploring a variety of interests and talents, develop an understanding of current and emerging career possibilities, while learning and applying career readiness skills.
 Students will connect their own career aspirations and classroom learning to real-world roles and opportunities.
-Students will research and participate in project-based activities in each of the career clusters that house the HCPSS Career Academies.
-The course culminates with students developing a four-year high school plan including the career academy they are interested in pursuing.
+Students will research and participate in project-based activities in each of the HCPSS Career Academies.
+Students will learn about costs and planning for opportunities after high school.
 This career exploration course is designed to support the Maryland Career Development Framework standards and indicators while also providing opportunities for students to think critically.
-This is a required quarter long course.